WARNING:

 on recent high-end ASUS LGA-775 motherboards.

-[And, since this WARNING was first written,
+[And, after this WARNING was first written,

 a number of superior HSFs have become available